Radoslaw-Wolnik/Better-Bookmarks/README.md

 ```

 ## ToDo:
  - [ ] restoring and backuping sessions
+ - [ ] solve issue with scrolling the sidebar
+ - [ ] add a popup - better then defualt one and prettier and with session management (opened when pressing addon icon)
  - [ ] na bok otwierjące się foldery albo okienka - nie w dół

 ## Contributing